Trading vs investing: what’s the difference?

 - Indices.
 A stock index enables you to trade on the performance of a group of shares, rather than just one company.
 As there are many constituents that can move the market, stock indices tend to see more volatility than individual shares

 - Forex (FX).
 This is the world’s most liquid and volatile financial market due to the vast number of currency dealers.
 Traders can buy and sell currencies 24 hours a day, five days a week.
-IG also offers weekend trading on GBP/USD
+IG also offers weekend trading on a number of assets.

 - Commodities.
 Trading commodities provides vast opportunities for profit, but the nature of the market creates a high level of risk.
 The price of commodities can fluctuate constantly as the rate of their production and consumption changes